This Is Not That: Church

 “Do not abandon meeting together…”

-“Encourage one another.”
+“encourage one another.”

-That’s the Church gathered.
+That’s the Church gathered in the New Testament.

 And when that happens?
-People get creative.
+People are free to get creative.

 They open homes.
 Share what they have.
 Start tutoring groups, write rent checks, launch meal trains and health clinics.